yulequan/HeartSeg/README.md

 ### Note
 - We use **HDF5DataLayer** to read data.
 You need to generate the hdf5 data from original data type.
 See ``prepare_h5_data.m`` for more details.

 - Due to the limited GPU memory, we use patch-based training/testing strategy.
-The patch size is 64*64*64.
+The patch size is 64 by 64 by 64.
 You can modify it in network architecture and corresponding .m file.

 - In order to get the whole prediction, we provided two schemes (average fusion and major voting).
-Please see paper for more details.
+Please see papers for more detail.

 - Generally, the batch normalization will accerate the training.
 We had better set the batch size (>1) to properly use batchnorm.